sigtyp/ST2022/systems/tresoldi_multitiers/README.md

 specifies the number of k-folds for the stratified cross-validation, and `--trials` (defaulting to 10) with the number of trials for hyperparameter optimization.
-As a rule of thumb, a dataset training will take `kfolds * trials` the amount of time of a single LightGBM classifier fitting.
+As a rule of thumb, a dataset training will take `kfolds * trials` the amount of time of a single classifier fitting.

 This submission is distributed with models trained by refining hyperparameters with Optuna, with data internally managed as Pandas dataframes.